 For example, I love french fries, so throw them in the oven and bake them.

 Last night I went a little wild for pancakes, so I made a stack of gluten-free oat bran pancakes.
 Did I go a little heavy on the maple syrup?
 Yes, but I am trying here!

 Don’t be afraid of experimenting in the kitchen – that’s how all great recipes are created.
 View recipes as a base, but add or omit, depending on what you have or what you’re going for.

 Pinterest is a great search engine for food ideas.

 Make It A Challenge

 Turn plant-based eating into a challenge.
 This will help you slowly get into the plant-based rhythm and make you feel good about your success.

 A great way to challenge yourself can be with a Meatless Monday challenge.
 Or, get a group of friends together to cook up your favorite non-plant-based dishes and transform them into healthy, whole-food dishes.

 If you want to have a slice of cake at a birthday party, or grandma wants you to eat her world-famous pie – then have it.
 Likewise, if you just want to introduce more vegetables into your diet, while still enjoying fish from time-to-time, go for it.

 Sometimes, drastic changes can tempt us to binge or give up quickly.
-The best approach is the slow and steady approach.
+The best approach is a slow and steady approach.